Excerpts from: Forgotten Houses of Long Ago

 Colonel Philip Wheeler Jr. Tombstone.
 Died 1765

-It is interesting to note that both Philip and Mercy had a child by a previous marriage.
-These two children, Mary Ingalls and Capt.
+It is interesting to note that both Philip and Mercy had a child from a previous marriage: these two children, Mary Ingalls and Capt.
 Philip Wheeler Jr. eventually married and occupied the Ingalls-Wheeler homestead after their parents.
 They stayed there until Philip Jr.’s tragic and painful death about twenty years later.

 Capt.
 Philip Wheeler Jr. was also a Deacon.
 The circumstances of Wheeler’s death were unique.
 He was Captain of the local Rehoboth militia and had “called a training” of the company on November 16, 1774.

-It is easy to imagine the raw militia in their rough farmer clothes carrying a variety of arms being marched back and forth through their drill exercises.
+It is easy to imagine the raw militia in their rough farmer clothes carrying various arms being marched back and forth through their drill exercises.
 The colonial militia had the curious custom of saluting an officer, especially the company commander, by firing a blank charge into the ground near his feet.
 If a soldier caught the captain by surprise, the salute would have been all the more effective.
-On this particular morning, Captain Wheeler had forbidden the firing of any “salutes” as it wasted valuable gunpowder.
+On this particular morning, Captain Wheeler had forbidden firing any “salutes” as it wasted valuable gunpowder.

 “Whip the Snake”